goodbest/KeyChar/README.md

 `goodbest` `slk000` `幾星霜の観測者`  `JimRaynor_2001`

+#How to Contribute/Update
+1. Fork and edit .csv
+2. Make pull request, and wait for merge
+3. Run `python key_figure_parser.py` to update .json file
+4. Commit and Sync

 #Credit
 Logo and images are copyright stuff by VisualArt's / Key, which is clearly shown in the webpage.